kubedzero/reddit-search-and-email/README.md

  * Use a package manager like `pip3` to install [PRAW](https://praw.readthedocs.io/en/latest/getting_started/installation.html).
 Note that PRAW is a Python3 package so the matching version of pip must be used.
  * Run with `pip3 install praw` and then `python3 get-updates.py`
  * Create an API in Reddit and copy the app key and secret key into the praw.ini file in the same directory as the python script

+ TODO https://phoenixnap.com/kb/how-to-install-python-3-centos-7 and mention adding it to bash profile so the shim gets installed on instantiation of bash